zarfld/AVB-Windows/SRS.md

 - **PR-1**: Time synchronization accuracy shall be within ±500 nanoseconds as per IEEE 802.1AS.
 - **PR-2**: The system shall support audio streaming at standard professional audio sample rates (e.g., 48 kHz, 96 kHz) with minimal latency.
 - **PR-3**: The system shall support multiple simultaneous AVTP streams without degradation of performance.
+- **PR-4**: The system shall meet performance metrics as defined in the project documentation.
+- **PR-5**: The system shall consider latency requirements for AVTP streams.
+- **PR-6**: The system shall comply with relevant AVB standards and specifications.

 ### 3.6 Design Constraints